AppDaemon/appdaemon/API.md

 - platform_discovered
 - component_loaded

-Using appdaemon, it is possible to subscribe to specific events as well as fire off events.
+Using AppDaemon, it is possible to subscribe to specific events as well as fire off events.
 ### listen_event()
 Listen event sets up a callback for a specific event.
 #### Synopsis